 We were thrilled to see the real-world benchmarks from our users showing that HAProxy is the world’s fastest software load balancer, and we intend to sustain our success by continuing to invest in R&D in performance – mostly because it’s important to our users and partly because we just love seeing graphs with squiggly lines going up and to the right.

 When evaluating reverse proxies for their new traffic stack, Sanjay Singh and Sri Ram Bathina from LinkedIn found that HAProxy smashed performance expectations.
-While testing Apache Traffic Server, Envoy, and HAProxy, LinkedIn found that HAProxy can process 12 times more RPS than ATS and 4 times more RPS than Envoy before the latency goes over their target threshold.
+Testing for latency degradation above 10ms with traffic scaling, HAProxy scaled 12x higher than ATS and 4x higher than Envoy.
+Great result!

 Comparing HAProxy with Envoy and Traefik, Adam Mills from Roblox found that HAProxy delivered an unbeatable performance in both throughput and latency.
 Judging by the graphs, it wasn’t even close, with up to 2X higher throughput and 3X lower latency than Envoy and 10X the performance of Traefik.